alqithami/DC-ADA/README.md

 ## Acknowledgments

-- This work was supported by [Funding Agency]
+- This work recieved no external supported or funding.
-- We thank the reviewers for their constructive feedback
+- We thank the reviewers for their constructive feedback.

 ## Contact